SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.5/General_Main_Release_10.5.0_changes.md

 The `IsMasterEligible` property of a DataMiner Agent is stored in the ResourceManager configuration.
 If the property is not filled in, the agent will be considered "eligible to be promoted to master".

 > [!NOTE]
+>
-> If the current master agent is marked "not eligible to be promoted to master", it will continue to process all ongoing and queued requests as if it were still master agent.
-However, all new requests will be forwarded to the new master agent.
-As a result, it is currently only possible to switch master agents when there are no ongoing master-synced requests.
+> - If the current master agent is marked "not eligible to be promoted to master", all ongoing and queued requests that had been sent to it will fail with a `NotAMasterAgentException`, and the agents that sent those requests will resend them to the new master agent.
+All new requests will be forwarded to the new master agent.
+> - Currently, property updates will still be processed by the agent that was marked "not eligible to be promoted to master" (i.e. the old master).

 #### Minor enhancements made to BPAs [ID 40751]